International Student Financing Resources

 EduPASS!
 The SmartStudent Guide to Studying in the USA

 EduPASS!
 The SmartStudent Guide to Studying in the USA is a guide for international students interested in studying and living in the United States.
 It covers a wide range of topics, from college admissions and financial aid to culture shock and clothing sizes.

 Funding for U.S. Study is an extensive database of scholarships, fellowships, and grants maintained by the Institute of International Education.
 The database includes funding programs for all levels of post-secondary study across the full range of academic areas.
 You can select funding based on where in the United States you would like to study.

 International Education Financial Aid is the premier resource for financial aid information for U.S. and international students wishing to study abroad.
 You can search by country, field of study, and type of funding (scholarship, grant, loan, tuition waiver, fellowships, etc.).

-InternationalStudentLoan.com provides access to loans for non-U.S. students wishing to study in the United States and United States and Canadian citizens studying abroad.
+InternationalStudentLoan.com provides access to loans for non-U.S. students wishing to study in the United States as well as United States and Canadian citizens studying abroad.
 International students studying in the United States usually need to have a U.S. citizen cosigner when applying for loans.

 Drexel offers quarterly payment plans via Tuition Management Systems (TMS) to allow families to spread a balance due for a particular quarter into monthly installments.
 For more information, visit the Payment Plan webpage.